 Verona holiday highlights

-In the heart of the city you'll find the picturesque Piazza del Erbe, a bustling square that sits on the former site of the Roman Forum and is surrounded by historic buildings.
-The square's colourful market, colourful frescoed buildings, soaring 12th-Century tower, and ornate fountain topped with a Roman statue dubbed the 'Virgin of Verona' make this scenic spot a great place for people-watching.
-Buzzing cafés, restaurants and bars line the square which is dramatically lit up at night and hosts all sorts of activities, from live music and performance art to author readings and even silent discos.
+In the heart of the city is the picturesque Piazza del Erbe, a bustling square on the former site of the Roman Forum.
+The square's colourful market, frescoed buildings, soaring 12th-Century tower and ornate fountain topped with a Roman statue dubbed the 'Virgin of Verona' make this scenic spot a great place for people-watching.
+Buzzing cafés, restaurants and bars line the square, and it’s dramatically lit up at night when it hosts everything from live music and performance art to author readings and silent discos.

-Climb the 84 metre-high Lamberti Tower, built in 1172 for splendid views over the city, and listen out for the four bells signalling fires, work times, hours of the day and to invoke the city’s councils.
-The small courtyard where you’ll find Casa di Giulietta and Juliet’s famous balcony is just a two minute walk away from the Piazza del Erbe.
-It is, unsurprisingly, busy with visitors keen to gaze up at the most famous of balconies, pose for a photo with the bronze statue of Juliet, or post a love letter.
-If you stay at Il Sogno Di Giulietta then you get to enjoy exclusive evening access to the courtyard and balcony which are closed to the geneal public.
+The small courtyard where you’ll find Casa di Giulietta and Juliet’s famous balcony is just a two-minute walk from the Piazza del Erbe.
+Pose here for a photo with the bronze statue of Juliet, or post a love letter.
+If you stay at Il Sogno Di Giulietta you’ll enjoy exclusive evening access to the courtyard and balcony when it closes to the general public.

-A must-visit is the Roman Arena which is less than ten minute's stroll from the square.
-Created with rose-coloured marble in the 1st Century and reverberating with the classical tones of Aida and Carmen, the Roman amphitheatre of the Verona Arena sits in the bustling Piazza Brà.
-Once the stage of the famed Roman games and the battle ground of the gladiators, today it is the setting for some of the world’s most dramatic operatic performances.
+A must-visit is the Roman Arena, which was created with rose-coloured marble in the 1st Century.
+Reverberating with the classical tones of Aida and Carmen, the Roman amphitheatre of the Verona Arena sits in the bustling Piazza Brà, and once the stage of the famed Roman games and battle ground of gladiators, today it’s the setting for some of the world’s most dramatic operatic performances.
 Every year, you can experience the Arena Opera Festival that runs from June through to August.